DuskSystems/wayfind/README.md

 ### User-Friendly Error Messages

-Where possible, we try to provide user-friendly error display implementations.
+Where possible, we try to provide user-friendly error messages.

 #### Example